 If you are being investigated by DSS, you need an attorney who can assist you to navigate both the administrative track and the judicial track, which can occur at the same time.
 These are very complicated proceedings which can include the placement of your name of the child abuse registry, the issuance of a protective order requiring compliance with all of DSS’ terms and conditions, the removal of your child, placement of your child in foster care, and/or termination of parental rights.

-Protective Orders are issued to protect a person from the harm or threat of harm by a family or household member.
+Protective orders are issued to protect a person from the harm or threat of harm by a family or household member.
 For a victim of domestic violence, a protective order will prohibit the offender from having contact with the victim and/or the victim’s family.
 Many other options are available to protect the victim against further abuse, as the circumstances require.
-If you are the victim of domestic violence, you should contact Foster McCollam, PLLC to assist you in obtaining protection, both physically and financially.
+If you are the victim of domestic violence, you should contact Foster McCollam to assist you in obtaining protection, both physically and financially.

 It happens that the process for obtaining a protective order is used for purposes other than protection from harm.
 If you have been served with a protective order and have been prohibited from contact with your family member(s), it is important that you contact a competent attorney to defend against the issuance of a final protective order, which can last for up to two years.

 Premarital agreements outline what should happen with the marital home, personal property, and financial assets in the event your marriage ends.
-It is a contract that determines each spouse’s duties and obligations in the event things turn sour.
+It is a contract which determines each spouse’s duties and obligations in the event things turn sour.
 While soon-to-be spouses do not want to think about the end of their marriage, creating a premarital agreement gives them a chance to strengthen their marriage by having a serious talk about their finances before jumping in head first.
 Financial disagreements that arise after marriage are actually one of the leading causes of divorce.

-A Separation Agreements is oftentimes a precursor to divorce.
+A separation agreement is oftentimes a precursor to divorce.
 It is a contract that is drafted when the parties separate or contemplate divorce.
 It can provide the spouses with a “cooling off” period prior to moving too hastily into divorce proceedings.
 Legal separation is not awarded by the Virginia Courts.
 Instead, parties are free to enter into a contract that provides for the division of marital assets, establishes child custody and visitation, child and spousal support, amongst many others, as they see fit.

 A separation agreement is enforceable under contract law and can carry lifetime consequences.
-It is of utmost importance to have an attorney draft your agreement or review a proposed agreement before you sign on the dotted line.
+It is of the utmost importance to have an attorney draft your agreement or review a proposed agreement before you sign on the dotted line.

 As marriage is the legal union between two individuals, divorce is the legal dissociation.
-All issues pertaining to the children, support, and property will be addressed in the divorce proceeding unless there is a Settlement Agreement.
+All issues pertaining to the children, support, and property will be addressed in the divorce proceeding unless there is a settlement agreement.

-After determining child custody, visitation and child support, the Court will need to distribute the marital property equally and determine whether a spousal support award is appropriate.
+After determining child custody, visitation, and child support, the court will need to distribute the marital property equally and determine whether a spousal support award is appropriate.
 Marital property is distributed equitably.
-This means fairly based on a variety of legal factors, including what each spouse contributed to the marriage.
+This means fairly, based on a variety of legal factors, including what each spouse contributed to the marriage.
 Equitably does not necessarily mean equally.
 Spousal support, also known as alimony, may be awarded when one spouse has a need to be financially supported by the other.
 Alimony is calculated by using the same guidelines used to calculate child support.
 However, alimony is not as easily modified as child support.